aws-samples/amazon-lex-twilio-voice-integration/README.md

     * Access credentials
     * Region
 ```
-<workspace-root>/src/main/java/bot-configuration.properties
+<workspace-root>/src/main/resources/bot-configuration.properties
 ```
 * Configure the code with Twilio configuration.
-These credentials are used to call Twilio API to disconnection the call after the conversation with the bot finishes.
+These credentials are used to call Twilio API to disconnect the call after the conversation with the bot finishes.
 You will need to update the following file.
 You will need a Twilio account for this.
 For sign-up instructions, see [here](https://www.twilio.com/console)
 ```
-<workspace-root>/src/main/java/twilio-configuration.properties
+<workspace-root>/src/main/resources/twilio-configuration.properties
 ```
 * Build the code.
 In Intellij, you would need to click on “*Build→Build Project*” on menu bar.
 ![BuildProject](images/Intellij-BuildProject.png)